behr0oz/crud-test/readme.md

-# CRUD Code Test

-Feel free to add/change project structure to a clean architecture to your view. and if you are not able to work on FrontEnd project, you can add a Swagger UI in a new Front project.

-simple CRUD application with ASP NET Core that implements the below model:
+Simple CRUD application with ASP NET Core that implements the below model:
 ```
 Customer {
 	Firstname